 What to See & Do in Sichuan Province

-Sichuan Province is home to UNESCO World Heritage sights, beautiful nature reserves, amazing cuisine, many Chinese ethnic minorities and their cultures as well as its own unique western Chinese culture.
-Here are links to many attactions and activities worth checking out while you're in Sichuan Province.
+Sichuan Province is home to UNESCO World Heritage sights, beautiful nature reserves, amazing cuisine, many Chinese ethnic minorities, and their cultures as well as its own unique western Chinese culture.

 Visiting Chengdu - Follow the links below to read about a number of suggestions for visiting Chengdu and sightseeing around the city (and beyond).
 There is much to see and do in the city itself and plenty to fill up a few day-trips using Chengdu as a base.